Your Guide to Planning, Planting, and Growing Dicentra

 What to Expect

-Old fashioned bleeding heart (Dicentra spectabilis) blooms in spring and after flowering, the foliage will gradually yellow and die back to the ground.
-If you wish, the foliage can be cut back when it starts to look tired and tattered.
+Old fashioned bleeding heart (Dicentra spectabilis) blooms in spring, at the same time as daffodils and tulips.
+After flowering, the foliage will gradually yellow and die back to the ground.
+If you wish, you can cut off the foliage once it becomes limp and yellows.
 The plant may send up a fresh batch of leaves or it may just go dormant until the next spring.
 Plan ahead so nearby plants such as ferns, astilbes or hostas can fill in the gap.

 Fern-leaf bleeding heart (Dicentra formosa) is native to the eastern US, where it grows naturally in woodlands and on rocky cliffs.
-The low-growing plants produce a mound of lacy foliage that looks good all season long.
+This low-growing plant produces a mound of lacy foliage that looks good all season long.
 Bloom time is early summer.
 Fringed bleeding heart (Dicentra eximia) blooms in early summer and may continue to flower on and off for months.
-Once they are well established, fern-leaf and fringed dicentras are more sun and drought tolerant than old fashioned bleeding heart.
+Once fern-leaf and fringed dicentras become well established, the plants are more sun and drought tolerant than old fashioned bleeding heart.

 If deer are a problem in your garden, you will probably find they ignore all dicentras.
 Hummingbirds, on the other hand, love the nectar-rich flowers.